jbulb/ns-exercise/README.md

 3. Run `./open-spark-uis.sh` to open Spark UIs in your browser.
 4. Run `./run-ns-exercise.sh` to run the example code.

+See notes in run-on-cluster.sh for comments regarding running in client mode vs. cluster mode.

 NOTE: Does not contain a working solution.
 Pseudo-code used.
 Exercise produces "hello world" style output.